manojgayala/POPL1/Specifications.md

 ### Functions in Tureasy

-Structure of  function is as below in Tureasy
+Structure of a basic function is as below in Tureasy
 ```c
 $function_name() << data_type_of_return_value        ~ '$' signifies the start of a function
    statements;